dataobservatory-eu/competition-data-observatory/content/services/metadata/index.md

 Updating descriptive metadata, such as bibliographic citation files, descriptions and sources to data files downloaded from the internet, versioning spreadsheet documents and presentations is usually a hated and often neglected task withing organization, and rightly so: these boring and error-prone tasks are best left to computers.

-The lack of time and resources spend on documentation over time reduces reusability and significantly increases data processing and supervision or auditing costs.
-Already adjusted spreadsheets are re-adjusted and re-checked.
-Already downloaded data is downloaded again, and miscategorized, again.

-- [x] Our metadata is compliant with the [Dublin Core Cross-Domain Attribute Set](https://www.dublincore.org/specifications/dublin-core/cross-domain-attribute/) metadata standard, but we use different formatting.
-We offer simple re-formatting from the richer DataCite to Dublin Core for interoperability with a wider set of data sources.
-- [x] We use all [mandatory](https://support.datacite.org/docs/datacite-metadata-schema-v44-mandatory-properties) DataCite metadata fields, all the [the recommended and optional](https://support.datacite.org/docs/datacite-metadata-schema-v44-recommended-and-optional-properties) ones.

 {{< figure src="/media/img/gems/n-RFId0_7kep4-unsplash.jpg" caption="Already adjusted spreadsheets are re-adjusted and re-checked.
 Hours are spent on looking for the right document with the rigth version.
 Duplicates multiply.
 Already downloaded data is downloaded again, and miscategorized, again.
 Finding the data without map is a treasure hunt." numbered="false" >}}

+The lack of time and resources spend on documentation over time reduces reusability and significantly increases data processing and supervision or auditing costs.

+- [x] Our observatory metadata is compliant with the [Dublin Core Cross-Domain Attribute Set](https://www.dublincore.org/specifications/dublin-core/cross-domain-attribute/) metadata standard, but we use different formatting.
+We offer simple re-formatting from the richer DataCite to Dublin Core for interoperability with a wider set of data sources.
+- [x] We use all [mandatory](https://support.datacite.org/docs/datacite-metadata-schema-v44-mandatory-properties) DataCite metadata fields, all the [the recommended and optional](https://support.datacite.org/docs/datacite-metadata-schema-v44-recommended-and-optional-properties) ones.
+- [x] It complies with the tidy data principles.

+In other words: very easy to import into your databases, or join with other databases, and the information is easy to find.
+Corrections, updates can automatically managed.

 ## What happened with the data before?